-You have been diagnosed with pneumonia, a serious lung infection.
+You have been diagnosed with pneumonia.
+This is a serious lung infection.
 Most cases of pneumonia are caused by bacteria.
 Pneumonia most often occurs in older adults, young children, and people with chronic health problems.

 Take your medicine exactly as directed.
 Don’t skip doses.
-Continue taking your antibiotics as directed until they are all gone—even if you start to feel better.
+Continue taking your antibiotics as until they are all gone, even if you start to feel better.
 This will prevent the pneumonia from coming back.

 Drink at least 8 glasses of water daily, unless directed otherwise.
 This helps to loosen and thin secretions so that you can cough them up.

 Use a cool-mist humidifier in your bedroom.
 Be sure to clean the humidifier daily.

 Don’t use medicines to suppress your cough unless your cough is dry, painful, or interferes with your sleep.
 Coughing up mucus is normal.
 You may use an expectorant if your healthcare provider says it’s okay.

 You can use warm compresses or a heating pad on the lowest setting to relieve chest discomfort.
 Use several times a day for 15-20 minutes at a time.
 To prevent injury to your skin, set the temperature to warm, not hot.
 Don’t put the compress or pad directly on your skin.
 Make certain it has a cover or wrap it in a towel.
 This is to prevent skin burns.

 Get plenty of rest until your fever, shortness of breath, and chest pain go away.

 Plan to get a flu shot every year.
 The flu is a common cause of pneumonia.
 Getting a flu shot every year can help prevent both the flu and pneumonia.